Reproducing Human Individual Motor Signatures: A Data-Driven Approach for Repetitive Motion: Introduction

 \section{Introduction}

-People are naturally inclined to interact in group during different activities, ranging from conversation to sports and craftsmanship\cite{ref:homans2017human}, thereby forming \emph{complex human networks}.
-During physical tasks, people form stronger bonds and feel more engaged when they synchronize their movements, fostering unity and trust, \cite{ref:rennung_prosocial} especially when synchronization and coordination arise.
-In the near future, these interactions are poised to become \emph{cyber-physical}, as robots or virtual avatars join humans in shared workplaces and activities. \cite{ref:cps_human_robot_colab,ref:howard2017meta} Collaborative robots (\emph{cobots}) are expected to work alongside people in industrial processes, aiming to reduce physical and cognitive workload \cite{ref:el2017design} while enhancing social closeness within teams. \cite{ref:fu2021_robot_social} The advanced control strategies that enable physical and social human-robot interactions have been termed \emph{cognitive architectures}. \cite{ref:langley2009cognitive} To synthesize---and, when machine learning is involved, train---effective cognitive architectures, it is crucial to obtain accurate and realistic models of human motor dynamics and behavior. \cite{ref:fang_hri_survey} Leveraging these models, robots can interpret human traits and even convey affective states through motion. \cite{ref:delellis_encoding} However, identifying models of human motor dynamics remains a challenging open problem, as people often temporarily alter their behavior due to attention shifts, boredom, fatigue, and other factors.
+People are naturally inclined to interact in groups during different activities, ranging from conversation to sports and craftsmanship \cite{ref:homans2017human}.
+In the near future, these interactions are poised to become cyber-physical, as robots and virtual avatars join humans in shared workplaces and activities \cite{ref:cps_human_robot_colab}.
+For instance, collaborative robots are expected to work alongside people in industrial processes, reducing physical and cognitive workload \cite{ref:el2017design} while enhancing social closeness within teams \cite{ref:fu2021_robot_social,ref:rennung_prosocial}; in parallel, virtual avatars in extended reality are being adopted in domains such as rehabilitation \cite{ref:howard2017meta} and sports training \cite{ref:neumann2018systematic}, guiding users through motor tasks.